The Ultimate Guide to Blue Mountains Art Galleries

 Located in a great, light and airy space, they represent a number of emerging artists and also feature work from some of Australia’s big names.

-Last time I visited there was a stunning work by Australia’s most celebrated Surrelist painter James Gleeson just inside the door as well as a charming Ray Crooke island scene in the window.
+Last time I visited there was a stunning work by Australia’s most celebrated Surrealist painter James Gleeson just inside the door as well as a charming Ray Crooke island scene in the window.
+We are also fans of Judi Moss and her evocative moody paintings of the Blue Mountains.

 Open 10-5 every day (except Wed)